Dineshkumarsammeta/latest_news_headlines_sentiment-analysis/README.md

 # Latest News Headlines Sentiment Analysis

 ## 📌 Overview
-This project gathers **News Headlines**,  **Sentiment Analyses**, and uses dashboards or visual reports to display patterns and insights.
-Helping stakeholders understand how public opinion changes over time on various news issues is the aim.
+In order to show trends and insights, this project collects **news headlines**, **sentiment analyses**, and dashboards or visual reports.
+The goal is to assist stakeholders in comprehending how public opinion shifts over time on different news items.

 ## 🗓 Timeline
 - **Start Date:** [Jan 2025]